 Sofitel Singapore City Centre is located above Tanjong Pagar MRT station within Guoco Tower; a mixed-use development skyscraper in CBD area.
 At the entrance, you will be welcomed by Lasvit‘s 9m crystal chandelier, inspired by the dance of leaves carried in a gust of wind which seamlessly blends the concept of the iconic Plane trees in Paris with the Tembusu leaves in Singapore.
 From level 1, you will need to take the lift to the main lobby on level 5 for check in formalities and take another separate lift to your room.

 Apart from hygiene measures; safe distancing, temperature check, SafeEntry QR codes and filling up the health & travel declaration form will be the norm to instil public confidence.
 2 days prior my stay, I was asked to complete the online check in and provide my estimate arrival time to ensure that my room is ready upon arrival.
 This is actually a common practice but Sofitel has implemented staggered check in timings as part of reducing capacity and intermingling at the lobby.

 Be it a staycation, dining or gathering with friends, please continue to abide the rule of 5 (max 5 persons per room) when inviting any guests.

 Sofitel Singapore City Centre has 223 rooms across three room categories; Luxury Room, Prestige Suite and Joaquim Suite.
 At 38sqm, the Luxury rooms is considered spacious.
 My favorite part of the room is the signature Sofitel MyBed™ which has set the standard for luxurious sleep.
 You will notice the room looks slightly different that usual.
-Use the slider to compare the images taken during my stay; pre-COVID vs the new normal.
+Use the slider to compare the images taken during pre-COVID vs the new normal stay.
 The hotel have to keep amenities to a minimum to ensure everything is sanitised.
 No more of the Colouring The Lion City activity book too!

 Rollaway bed can be requested for the lead in room category for additional SGD 110 (ex taxes) per night inclusive of breakfast.

 A complimentary care kit with hand sanitiser and masks was provided.
 A full list of items such as bathrobe, slippers and etc are available on request.